lasersquad0/LogEngine2/README.md

     logger.InfoFmt("{:>8} aligned, {:<8} aligned", "right", "left");

     // Runtime log levels
     logger.SetLogLevel(LogEngine::Levels::llInfo); // set log level for logger and for all its sinks logger.Debug("This message should not be displayed!");
-    logger.SetLogLevel(LogEngine::Levels::llTrace, false);  // set log level for logger only logger.Debug("This message should not be displayed because sink will not print it due to log level!");
+    logger.SetLogLevel(LogEngine::Levels::llTrace, false); // set log level for logger only logger.Debug("This message should not be displayed due to log level in sink!");
     logger.SetLogLevel(LogEngine::Levels::llTrace); // set log level for logger and for all its sinks logger.Debug("This message should be displayed..");

     logger.SetPattern("%LOGLEVE% %LOGLEVEL% %DATETIME% %LOGLEVEL% [%THREAD%] %MSG%");